-CAUTION: DO NOT use the Format Hard Disk utility on SmartDrives (IDE hard disks), ESDI hard disks, or SCSI hard disks.
-These drives are already low-level formatted.
+CAUTION: DO NOT use the Format Hard Disk utility on SmartDrives (IDE hard disks) or SCSI hard disks.

+SmartDrives and SCSI drives are already low-level formatted.
 You must low-level format some ST-506 hard disks.
 Hard disks must be low-level formatted, partitioned, and high-level formatted before they can be used.

 Refer to your operating system documentation for instructions on partitioning a hard disk and high-level formatting each partition.